Sammaye/docker/README.md

 ### php

 I do not use the official docker php image because it is not what I use in production.
-You could say the same for MongoDB a nd MySQL but they actually are built from the same packages as I do in production.
+You could say the same for MongoDB and MySQL but they actually are built from the same packages as I do in production.
 The php image from docker is built from a completely different set of sources and configuration to what I actually use in production.

 ### nginx